Tbrennan6/IcelandicNow/docs/05_step_into_grammar/05_singular_personal_pronouns.md

 title: Singular Personal Pronouns
 ---

-Now that you are familiar with weak nouns, grammatical gender, and cases, its time to incorporate pronouns.
+Now that you are familiar with weak nouns, grammatical gender, and cases, its time to incorporate pronouns into the mix!
 It is extremely common to use pronouns during conversations after a noun has been mentioned previously and it is clear based on context what is being refered to.

+Using pronouns often leads to more natuarl and less clunky sentences.
+Consider which of the two examples below sounds more natural:/

+Example 1: This is Jón. **Jón** lives fishing. **Fishing** is **Jon's** favorite activity.
+Example 2: This is Jón. **He** loves fishing. **It** is **his** favorite activity.

 ## First and Second-Person Pronouns
+The first and second-person pronouns replace words in the first and second-person.

 |                | **First-Person** | **Second-Person** |
 |----------------|------------------|-------------------|